efekanegeli/EEStackLayout/README.md

 ```
 minimumItemSpacing -> Spacing between rows(vertical layout) or colums(horizontal layout)
 rowHeight -> Row height of the main vertical stack view
+maximumRowCount -> Maximum row count of the vertical stack view, ignores the rest of the subviews if the actual row count exceeds the limit
 columnWidth -> Column width of the main horizontal stack view
+maximumColumnCount -> Maximum column count of the horizontal stack view, ignores the rest of the subviews if the actual column count exceeds the limit
 minimumInteritemSpacing -> Spacing between items in a row/column
 insets -> Layout margins of main vertical stack view
 subviews -> View array of elements to be added to the main stack view